Travel to the UK during Covid-19: What you need to know before you go – KION546

 All travelers entering the UK, including British citizens, must present a negative Covid test taken within 72 hours of arrival.

-UK residents traveling from destinations on the “red list,” which includes South Africa, India, Namibia and the United Arab Emirates, can enter the country but must quarantine on arrival in a hotel and follow testing requirements.
+UK residents traveling from destinations on the “red list,” which includes South Africa and Argentina, can enter the country but must quarantine on arrival in a hotel and follow testing requirements.
 See below for further details.

 If you’ve arrived from a red list country and your final destination is in Wales or Northern Ireland, you will need to book a hotel in England or Scotland.